Stargazing - Astrotourism in Connecticut Last Updated: June 2021

 Talcott Mountain Science Center, Avon

-Look at the night skies from a mountain top, where astronomers will tell fascinating facts while giving you a look at the stars though multiple telescopes.
+Look at the night skies from a mountain top, where astronomers will tell fascinating facts while giving you a look at the stars through multiple telescopes.

 Grace Farms, New Canaan